clusterio/clusterio/docs/contributing.md

 ### Starting a Feature Branch

 Development is done exclusively in feature branches.
-This means the first thing to do before starting any development at all is to make a new branch starting from the master or 1.2.x branch of the main repository.
+This means the first thing to do before starting any development at all is to make a new branch starting from the master branch of the main repository.
-To do this check out that branch from the main repository (substitute master for 1.2.x if you're working on that branch).
+To do this check out that branch from the main repository.

     git fetch upstream
     git checkout upstream/master